xescugc/webrtc-rails/README.md

 5. Ability to activate and desactivate Video or Audio, and reactivate them
 6. Room with more than 2 people
 7. Stream Data to more than 3 people (one to more only), like a conference
+8. Change the Rails server for more JS?
+(NodeJs with Backbone-Marionette ... jeje)

+##Collaborate

+You can participate with whatever you want, and use/fork this code (if you find it usefull) for whatever you want ofcourse.
+If you want to propose more ideas will be welcome jeje

+##Contact

+Francesc Gil
+  email: xescugil@gmail.com